 Derby City seeks to recruit carers to meet the placement requirements for its population of looked after children.
-At the end of September 2015 Derby City had:
+At the end of March 2017 Derby City had 144 approved fostering households:

-- 105 fostering households offering time-limited or long-term and respite placements; - 26 approved to offer care as a 'relative or friend'; - 14 who provide short breaks care to disabled children.
+- 105 approved mainstream fostering households offering time-limited, long-term and respite placements; - 28 approved to offer care as a 'connected person' or friend and family carer - 9 approved to provide short break care to disabled children. - 2 Foster for Adoption